nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Sorts the list of clients according to the specified `IDENTIFIER` and `DIRECTION`.
 * Only names of the clients and number of insurance policies can be sorted.
-* The specified `IDENTIFIER` can be `-n` to sort by name alphabetically or `-i` to sort by number of insurance policies, but not both.
+* The specified `IDENTIFIER` can be `n` to sort by name alphabetically or `i` to sort by number of insurance policies, but not both.
-* The specified `DIRECTION` can be `-asc` for ascending order or `-des` for descending order, but not both.
+* The specified `DIRECTION` can be `asc` for ascending order or `des` for descending order, but not both.

 **Examples**:
 * Sort the current list of clients by number of insurance policies in **descending** order.